Where is He Now: Terrance Watanabe, the Biggest Whale in Las Vegas History

 We last heard of Terry Watanabe when he settled his massive civil and criminal lawsuits with Caesar’s Las Vegas in 2010.
 His primary argument is that the casino allowed him to continue gambling while intoxicated, which is illegal.
 Caesar’s in return charged that he did hard drugs, like cocaine, and continually harassed it’s employees.
 The suit was eventually settled, and Caesar’s Entertainment was fined $225,000 in March 2013 by regulators for not stopping Watanabe from gambling when visibly intoxicated.

 Fast forward to 2017 and Terry Watanabe had largely stayed out of the news, but some misfortune had struck.
 He opened a GoFundMe fundraiser in July 2017 for Medical, Illness and Healing related reasons.
 Terry has prostate cancer and requires a surgery that will cost $100,000.
-He has hit hard times since losing all his money and cannot afford the surgery.
+He has hit hard times since losing at the Casino and cannot afford the surgery.

 He is not looking for pity and is simply asking for help, something he probably should have done when gambling.
 This is the quote from the GoFundMe campaign: